cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **If conflicts in a multi-statement transaction are unavoidable - use pessimistic locking**
 >
+> - The client side `40001` retires can be avoided by using pessimistic locking early in a transaction.
+Acquiring an early lock on a read with  `SELECT … FOR UPDATE` (SFU) eliminates an opportunity for read invalidation (and a costly retry) later.
+> - While SFU can prevent serializable conflicts by locking early, this technique can also be counterproductive if the lock has a large scope, thus creating more contention.
+As a rule of thumb - if using SFU, only lock the key(s) that will be subsequently updated in the same transaction.
+Otherwise avoid SFU, or it may create more locks than necessary.
-> - TODO: The client side `40001` retires can be avoided by using pessimistic locking early in a transaction.
-This approach is effectively a simple-to-implement trade-off of the "expensive" client side `40001` retires for more efficient waits on a lock.
-While this technique lessens the impact of isolation conflict on the workload performance, it does not eliminate the existing contention.
+> - SFU is effectively a simple-to-implement trade-off of the "expensive" client side `40001` retires for more efficient waits on a lock.
+While this technique may lessen the impact of isolation conflicts on the workload performance, it does not eliminate the existing contention.
 It merely replaces the isolation conflicts with locking conflicts that are, as discussed earlier, resolved more efficiently.
-Users are encouraged to scrutinize the logical design beyond switching to pessimistic locking, since the isolation conflicts can often be avoided by transaction refactoring, which would be an ultimate solution.
-> - TODO: SFU can prevent serializable conflicts by locking early.
-However they can also be counterproductive by creating more contention.
-As a rule of thumb - only SFU key that you are planning to subsequently update in the same transaction.
-Otherwise don't use SFU, or it will create more locks than necessary.
-> - Use `SELECT … FOR UPDATE` to conflict earlier in the transaction.
-> - Blocking earlier on a read eliminates an opportunity for a read invalidation later, which would  result in a costly retry.
-> - Note: `SELECT … FOR UPDATE` helps by letting you trade the costly client-side retries for more efficient waits, yet it does *not solve* the contention problem.
-Only transaction refactoring that eliminates contention by design is a *solution* for this contention problem.
+> - Only transaction refactoring that eliminates contention by design is a true *solution* for this contention problem.